Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Testing and verifying electrical installations

-Licensed electricians must test all new electrical installations and any modifications to existing installations, including repairs, before putting them into service or use.
-This is to verify that the installations comply with the requirements of the Australian Standard AS/NZS 3000, where applicable.
+All new electrical installations and any modifications or repairs to existing installations must be tested by a licensed electrician before putting them into service or use, to verify that they comply with the requirements of the Australian Standard AS/NZS 3000.

 Testing electrical installations

-Electrical workers must ensure all tests and examinations are done on the installation before issuing an electrical certificate of compliance.
-The installations must not be energised before an electrical certificate of compliance is completed.
+All tests and examinations must be done on the installation before issuing an electrical certificate of compliance and must not be energised before that has been completed.

 When testing an electrical installation for compliance: